 To achieve sustainable eCommerce means you’re going to have to change the way you work.

-From sourcing materials to designing products and marketing them in a way you know will guarantee a sustainable end of life, a total revamp of processes is in order.
-If we take it step-by-step, here are some of the key things that are going to be top of mind every step of the way:
+From sourcing materials to sustainably designing and marketing products, a total process revamp is in order.
+If we take it step-by-step, here are some of the critical things that are going to be top of mind every step of the way:

-Adopting a circular economy starts at the very beginning of the product development lifecycle, and customers (and investors) will likely want eyes on the information relating to these processes.
+Adopting a circular economy starts at the beginning of the product development lifecycle, and customers (and investors) will likely want eyes on the information relating to these processes.

 As the old saying goes, quality over quantity is where it needs to be.
-It’s time to embrace a new era of products that are designed and built to last.
-Furthermore, the end of life of clothing and footwear items needs to be considered at the design stage to ensure we can get the best possible value from all the resources we use.
+It’s time to embrace a new era of products designed and built to last.
+Furthermore, the end-of-life of clothing and footwear items needs to be considered at the design stage to ensure we can get the best possible value from all the resources we use.